yum25/yum25/README.md

 ## Hi, I'm Marie! 🌱

+I'm an incoming full-stack engineering intern at NYT Games 🧩.
-I'm a web developer and data journalist at The Michigan Daily, a former full-stack developer at Avenu, and student at The University of Michigan studying CS 👾.
+Formerly, I was a web developer at The Michigan Daily, a full-stack developer at Avenu, and student at The University of Michigan studying CS 👾.

 Passionate about web and full-stack development, programming and its impact on the world.